chengr28/specialdlp/specialdlp/document/readme.en.txt

 Please DO NOT set the credit system to eMule official, because there are not any punishment rules.

 * Enable "Upload Ban".
-It can refuse SoftBan leechers downloading from us, but we will not refuse their uploading.
+It can refuse Soft Ban leechers downloading from us, but we will not refuse their uploading.

-* Change reducing score proportion to maximum.
+* Set reducing score proportion to maximum.
-It can remove SoftBan leechers from upload queue effectively.
+It can remove Soft Ban leechers from upload queue effectively.

 * Disable "Anti-Banned" or set it to "0".
-It will remove some leechers from banned list, even in HardBan.
+It will remove some leechers from banned list, even in Hard Ban.

 * Restart eMule if you change DLP banning method.
 AntiLeech is not running in connection life cycle.
 Some leechers which were connected will not be banned or reduced score after new DLP was loaded or changing mode ("Ban" and "Reduce Score") settings.